 International applicants should submit all admission credentials together.
-A written admissions application, international application supplement, Test of English as a Foreign Language (TOEFL) scores, official high school transcripts and English translations (if applicable), college transcripts and English translations (if interested in transfer credit, an official evaluation by a member agency of www.naces.org is required), and affidavits of financial support with supporting documentation are all necessary for an admission decision.
+The A-B Tech online application written international application, Test of English as a Foreign Language (TOEFL) scores, college transcripts and English translations (if interested in transfer credit), and affidavits of financial support with supporting documentation are all necessary for an admission decision.
+Applications must be received by the following deadlines for consideration: June 1 for Fall semester; October 1 for Spring semester; March 1 for Summer semester.